luisosorio3214/Machine-Learning-Project-R/Airline Statisfaction Analysis/Airline_Passenger_Satisfaction.md

-their airline, we observed that Online Boarding, In Flight WiFi Service, Travel Type, Class, In Flight Entertainment, Leg Room Service, Customer Type, Check In Service, On Board Service, In Flight Service, Seat Comfort, and Departure Arrival Time.
-However, the attributes that we can control to increase satisfaction level for our airline in this specific order since the level of influence for each attribute is different is
+their airline, we observed that Online Boarding, In Flight WiFi Service, Travel Type, Class, In Flight Entertainment, Leg Room Service, Customer Type, Check In Service, On Board Service, In Flight Service, Seat Comfort, and Departure Arrival Time are important influences to a passenger satisfaction level.
+Now some of the features above can negatively impact satisfaction levels or increase their satisfaction level.
+However, the attributes that we can control to increase satisfaction level for our airline in this specific order since the level of influence for each attribute is different is given:
-given:

 1. Online Boarding - make it easier to purchase fares online and see flight information.